 Often, if you change your training habits, your meal schedules and quantities must also change.
 Gaining weight is essentially a balance between input and output – if one side outweighs the other then you will either gain too much or not enough mass.

-Suffice to say that most people are in the opposite situation to yourself where they consume more than they expend, and hence gains outstrip the losses – but that’s for another day and another question!
+Suffice to say that most people are in the opposite situation to yourself where they consume more than t and hence gains outstrip the losses – but that’s for another day and another question!

 Having spoken to a colleague who is a dietician, with a special interest in sports, her suggestions were: